SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

 SModelS works under the inherent assumption that, for collider purposes, all the essential properties of a BSM model can be encapsulated by its elements.
-Such assumption is extremely helpful to cast the theoretical predictions of a specific BSM model in a model-independent framework, which can then be compared against the corresponding experimental limits.
+Such an assumption is extremely helpful to cast the theoretical predictions of a specific BSM model in a model-independent framework, which can then be compared against the corresponding experimental limits.
 For instance, as shown in the :ref:`scheme above <elementscheme>`, only the